hollymandel/fivezero/README.md

 ## Play the example model
 - From the repo root: `python -m fivezero.cli.play --model-path example_trained.pth --human x`
 - Use `--human o` to let the network open
+- Use `--verbose True` to inspect policy logits and values.